Keyboard shortcuts

 As mentioned earlier the implementation can be found here: calc_grammar.rs.

-To get an optimized build performance when using parol's Builder API in your build.rs script you can insert the following overrides into your Cargo.toml file:
+To optimize build performance when using parol's Builder API in your build.rs script, add the following overrides to your Cargo.toml file:

 # Optimized build performance